RightToPrivacy/anonsurf-1/README.md

 3.) move anonsurf.service to /etc/systemd/system/anonsurf.service

-4.) after first 4 steps run following as root if you want to activate
+4.) after first 3 steps run following as root if you want to activate
-    an anonsurf.service systemd:
+    an anonsurf.service into systemd:

 systemctl daemon-reload